It’s 28th September, 1891, and workers of the English railway company “Central Uruguay Railway Ltd.” have decided to found a sports club.

 The fifth "Libertadores de América" Cup (the South American cup similar to the "UEFA Champions League") was obtained with the youngest age average of football players in the history of this football competition.

 There are other demolishing facts with reference to "Copa Libertadores de América", which is the most important South American football cup, as mentioned before.
-Firstly, considering the 60 times this cup has been played, the 3 top goal scorers have been Peñarol players, who were wearing these legendary colours when scoring all these goals.
+Firstly, considering the 62 times this cup has been played, the 3 top goal scorers have been Peñarol players, who were wearing these legendary colours when scoring all these goals.
 They were: Alberto Spencer (54 goals), Fernando Morena (37 goals) and Pedro Virgilio Rocha (36 goals).
-Secondly, no club played more times that tournament (46 times) and that played the highest number of finals (10) behind "C.A.
+Secondly, that played the highest number of finals (10) behind "C.A.
 Boca Juniors" from Argentina (11 finals).
-Last but not least, Peñarol got the first and third highest number of goals scored during a match in this same cup: 11 to 2 in 1970 and 9 to 0 in 1971, respectively.
+Last but not least, Peñarol got the first -being the only one-, second and third -shared positions- with highest number of goals scored during a match in this same cup: 11 to 2 in 1970, 9 to 0 in 1971, y 9 to 1 in 1963, respectively.

 (*) It means: "In a clear tale village / where the King is a Railway / surprised one afternoon´s lightness / eleven workers of childish humor" (textual translation).

 (**) It means: "...Statutes of the "Club Atlético Peñarol", formerly called "Central Uruguay Railway Cricket Club" (sic) And "(sic)"it means that is textual transcription.

 (***: "Decano" in Spanish means also the oldest member of a community.

 ("C.A.
 Peñarol" live member Nr.
 21.231 - General Coordinator of

 the Commission of History and Historical Heritage of the Club-

 President of Thechnique-Juridical Comission and